June 2010

 Let’s just hope that this is more of iBiquity’s wishful thinking, which is often presented as actual important news being based in fact.
 By iBiquity.

 Why does the CRTC need a plan B anyway?
-Is in not enough that Eureka 147 failed mainly due to lack of public interest?
+Is it not enough that Eureka 147 failed mainly due to a lack of public interest?
 If it was something that was commercially viable, wouldn’t it have taken off on its own?
 Now they are thinking of ruining the FM broadcast band, which, in my experience in Canada, is working perfectly fine.

 Who says “digital” is better?
 If anything, what has been discovered in this country is when it comes to HD radio, digital is worse.
 Thus far, HD radio has the following going for it: